Quick Answer

 This guide is general information, not financial or legal advice.
 It is designed to help you avoid expensive surprises, prioritize essentials, and build a simple plan that fits your budget and routines.

-If you want a more detailed spending plan, start with the first apartment budget guide.
+If you want a more detailed spending plan, see the Apartment Move-In Costs guide.
 This page focuses on what to buy (and what to wait on) so you can move in without stress.

 Key takeaways